Lombiq/Hastlayer-SDK/Docs/Benchmarks.md

 | MonteCarloPiEstimator             |       15%       |      5233%      | 78<sup>2</sup> |  120 ms |   16 Ws   |        61%       |   34 ms  |   104 ms   |   0.3 Ws   |
 | ParallelAlgorithm                 |       391%      |      23600%     |270<sup>3</sup> | 1818 ms |   236 Ws  |        77%       |  300 ms  |   370 ms   |    1 Ws    |

-<sup>1</sup>The low degree of parallelism available due to the resource constraints of the FPGA coupled with the slow serial connection makes this sample worse than on the CPU.
+1. The low degree of parallelism available due to the resource constraints of the FPGA coupled with the slow serial connection makes this sample worse than on the CPU.
 Due to data transfer using only a fraction of the resources compared to doing the actual computations the power advantage of the FPGA implementation is most possibly closer to +4700%.

-<sup>2</sup> With a degree of parallelism of 79 the FPGA resource utilization would jump to 101% so this is the limit of efficiency.
+2. With a degree of parallelism of 79 the FPGA resource utilization would jump to 101% so this is the limit of efficiency.

-<sup>3</sup> With a degree of parallelism of 270 the resource utilization goes above 90% (94% post-synthesis) and the implementation step of bitstream generation fails.
+3. With a degree of parallelism of 270 the resource utilization goes above 90% (94% post-synthesis) and the implementation step of bitstream generation fails.

 ## Further data